Best Marketing Books

 Hooked: How to Build Habit-Forming Products by Nir Eyal

-Best-seller Hooked explains how successful companies create products that people can’t put down, and goes into the marketing differences between products that capture mass attention and those that flop.
-He explains the patterns underlying why technology hooks us and explains The Hook Model: the model that the most addictive products follow to succeed.
+Bestseller Hooked reveals how successful companies create irresistible products, exploring marketing differences between products that capture mass attention and those that fail.
+Eyal identifies patterns behind addictive technology and introduces The Hook Model—the framework driving the most engaging products.

 4. Blue Ocean Strategy by Renée Mauborgne and W. Chan Kim